ThaBullfrog/gun_game/README.md

-A game about swinging from a grappling hook and shooting Nazis.
+A game made with Unity about swinging from a grappling hook and shooting Nazis.